carloscuesta/carloscuesta.me/src/posts/scalable-react-components-architecture.md

 As I mentioned before, we can start really simple and small, without following any pattern.
 This is our `EmojiList` component contained in a single function.

-<iframe src="https://codesandbox.io/embed/3vjxn0ykyq?autoresize=1&module=%2Fsrc%2Fcomponents%2FEmojiList.js&view=preview" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/3vjxn0ykyq?autoresize=1&module=%2Fsrc%2Fcomponents%2FEmojiList.js&view=preview" class="codeExplorer" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 If you open the _CodeSandbox sidebar_ you'll see that our file tree looks like this: